florib779/Roon/articles/raspberry-roonbridge-display.md

 ![DietPi Software Final](../images/dietpi_software_final.png)

-Roon Bridge is now installed and running.
+Chromium and Roon Bridge are now installed and running.

 #### Turn the display